bagaag/multigenre/README.md

 # Multigenre

-Multigenre is a tool for managing multiple semicolon-separated genre tags across a large collection of MP3/M4A files.
+Multigenre is a tool for managing tracks with multiple genre tags across a large collection of MP3/M4A files.

 ## Features
 - Scan a music folder for files and display meta data in a filterable and sortable table.
 - Select one or more genres to set or unset with checkboxes for each track.
+- Manage tracks in a single list or in small chunks to work through a long list over time.
-- One-click to play track for audio identification.
+- Click to play track for preview/identification.

 ## How to Use